 This discrepancy has two sources.
-The first one is Adobe settings for units which uses 72 ppi for the screen resolution although most screens today provide higher resolution than that; not by much but higher nevertheless.
+The first one is Adobe settings for units that use 72 PPI for the screen resolution, although most screens today provide higher resolution than that; not by much, but higher nevertheless.
 The second source of the problem is that different monitors show different “actual” resolution than the nominal reported one.
 So, the crucial thing to do is to measure the pixels/inch for your specific monitor.
 Here is how.

 - Create a blank document that has 300 dpi print resolution, 9″ x 9″ in dimensions.
 This will create a blank document 2700×2700 in pixel dimensions